Fountain of Youth Skin Serum is designed to be applied to target areas of the skin to minimize the appearance of fine lines and wrinkles.

 At LifeSpa, we believe that what you put on your body is as important as what you put in your body.
 Today, too many skin care products are loaded with chemical preservatives that may be perceived as foreign to the body.
 This perception by the body can trigger a rejection of the products, making them unable to deliver the promised results.

-LifeSpa’s skin care formulas contain no chemical preservatives.
+LifeSpa’s skin care formulas and serums contain no chemical preservatives.
 This allows the skin a much greater chance of welcoming these products and allowing them to deliver results – working with the skin’s natural intelligence to create the appearance of healthy, plump and glowing skin.

 Our skin care line is appropriate for all skin types.
 To adjust it for your skin’s unique needs, simply apply more or less amounts of each product.
 For example, less moisturizer for moist, kapha skin; more moisturizer for dry, vata skin.